There are 11 national parks and service sites in Florida. One of these sites, Gulf Islands National Seashore, is shared with Mississippi.

 - Canaveral National Seashore

 - De Soto National Memorial

 - Fort Caroline National Memorial

 - Gulf Islands National Seashore

 - Timucuan Ecological and Historic Preserve

 Big Cypress National Preserve

-Biscayne National Park is one of the national park service sites in Florida that aims to preserve the Biscayne Bay and the barrier reefs within the area.
+Biscayne National Park is one of the national parks in Florida that aims to preserve the Biscayne Bay and the barrier reefs within the area.
 The park is made up of 95% water and the extensive mangrove forest along the bay’s shore.
 Elliot Key, which is part of the park, is the largest island in the park.
-Some of the other islands in the park consists of corals and sand.
-The ecosystem in Biscayne National Park are unique as they offer four distinctive features: mangrove swamp along the shoreline, shallow waters at Biscayne Bay, offshore Florida Reef, and coral limestone keys.
+Some of the other islands in the park consist of corals and sand.
+The ecosystem in Biscayne National Park is unique as they offer four distinctive features: mangrove swamp along the shoreline, shallow waters at Biscayne Bay, offshore Florida Reef, and coral limestone keys.